dotnet/docs-maui/docs/user-interface/controls/map.md

 </ContentPage>
 ```

-This XAML creates a `Map` object that shows the region that is specified by the `MapSpan` object.
+This XAML creates a <xref:Microsoft.Maui.Controls.Maps.Map> object that shows the region that is specified by the `MapSpan` object.
 The `MapSpan` object is centered on the latitude and longitude represented by a `Location` object, which extends 0.01 latitude and longitude degrees.
-A `Pin` object is added to the `Map.Pins` collection, and drawn on the `Map` at the location specified by its `Location` property.
+A `Pin` object is added to the `Map.Pins` collection, and drawn on the <xref:Microsoft.Maui.Controls.Maps.Map> at the location specified by its `Location` property.
 For information about the `Location` class, see [Location and distance](#location-and-distance).
 For information about passing arguments in XAML to objects that lack default constructors, see [Pass arguments in XAML](~/xaml/pass-arguments.md).

 The equivalent C# code is: